RetroPie/RetroPie-Docs/docs/Setting-up-a-PS3-controller.md

 reboot
 ```

-if you have any issues with the controller you can debug it with "sudo jstest / dev/input/js0"
+if you have any issues with the controller you can debug it with `sudo jstest /dev/input/js0`

 this Guide, we have thanks to Donnerstag over at http://booting-rpi.blogspot.ro/ as well as: http://blog.onsw.net/yuta/  (credit must go where its due :3)